void-linux/void-docs/src/contributing/void-docs/style-guide.md

 # vi /etc/fstab
 ```

-And not:
+and not:

 ```
 $ sudo vi /etc/fstab
 ```

-And also not:
+and also not:

 ```
 vi /etc/fstab